raushanctf/Bandit-Overthewire/README.md

 ![level2](https://github.com/user-attachments/assets/6cdef59a-7f7b-4bd6-82a5-2e4bb55ce540)
 ![level2 1](https://github.com/user-attachments/assets/56dd0a48-cf7f-4aeb-a2df-68137c37781e)
+we Found Passwords for Level 3 is **MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx**

 # 🎯Bandit Level 2 to 3
 👉 Problem Description: The goal of Level 3 is to connect to the Bandit server using SSH and find the password for Level 4.